istio/istio/vagrant-kubernetes-istio/README.md

 make e2e_simple E2E_ARGS="--use_local_cluster" HUB=10.10.0.2:5000 TAG=latest
 ```
 You can keep repeating this step if you made any local changes and want to run e2e tests again.
-Add E2E_ARGS="--use_local_cluster" to all your e2e tests as tests are we are running a local cluster.
+Add E2E_ARGS="--use_local_cluster" to all your e2e tests as we are running tests on a local cluster.
 ### 2. Run tests on VM
 You can also ssh to VM and issue test command within the VM.
 E.g.